 Fishing mortality was estimated to be high in the 1970s, relatively low in the early 1980s and then increased and held relatively steady in the 1990s and 2000s (Figure 3.29).
 Goodman et al. (2002) suggested that stock assessment authors use a "management path" graph as a way to evaluate management and assessment performance over time.
 In this "management path" we plot estimated fishing mortality relative to the (current) limit value and the estimated spawning biomass relative to limit spawning biomass ($B{35\%}$).
-Figure 3.30 shows that recent management has generally constrained fishing mortality below the limit rate, and has recently kept the stock above the $B{35\%}$ limit.
+Figure 3.30 shows that recent management has generally constrained fishing mortality below the limit rate, and until recently kept the stock above the $B{35\%}$ limit.
+Projected 2014 spawning biomass is slightly below $B{35\%}$.